-- (8) (a) Movement between a metropolitan or district area, or province by a person wishing to attend a funeral shall only be permitted if the person so wishing to attend the funeral is a- - (i) spouse or partner of the deceased; - (ii) child of the deceased, whether biological, adopted or stepchild;
+- (8) (a) Movement between a metropolitan or district area, or province by a person wishing to attend a funeral shall only be permitted if the person so wishing to attend the funeral is a- - (i) spouse or partner of the deceased; - (ii) child of the deceased, whether biological, adopted or stepchild; - (iii) child-in-law of the deceased; - (iv) parent of the deceased whether biological, adopted or stepparent; - (v) sibling, whether biological, adopted or stepbrother or sister of the deceased; - (vi) grandparent of the deceased; and - (vii) person closely affiliated to the deceased. - (b) For purposes of this subregulation, closely affiliated means: - (i) a person with parental responsibilities and rights in respect of the deceased; or - (ii) a person who had developed a significant relationship based on caregiving, psychological or emotional attachment to the deceased.

-- (iii) child-in-law of the deceased; - (iv) parent of the deceased whether biological, adopted or stepparent; - (v) sibling, whether biological, adopted or stepbrother or sister of the deceased; - (vi) grandparent of the deceased; and - (vii) person closely affiliated to the deceased. - (b) For purposes of this subregulation, closely affiliated means: - (i) a person with parental responsibilities and rights in respect of the deceased; or - (ii) a person who had developed a significant relationship based on caregiving, psychological or emotional attachment to the deceased. - Notwithstanding paragraph (a), attendance at a funeral or cremation is limited to 50 people and will for purposes of these Regulations not be regarded as a prohibited gathering: Provided that no night vigil shall be and that all safety hygiene measures are strictly adhered to. - (d) Each person, whether traveling alone or not, wishing to attend a funeral or cremation and who has to travel between metropolitan and district areas, or between provinces to attend a funeral, or a cremation must obtain a permit which corresponds substantially with Form 2 of Annexure C, from his or her nearest magistrate's office or police station to travel to the funeral or cremation and back. - (e) A Magistrate who is the head of office or a station commander of a police station or a person designated by him or her, may issue the permit contemplated in paragraph (d). - (f) Upon a request for a permit contemplated in paragraph (d), a person requesting a permit must produce a death certificate or a certified copy of the death certificate to the Magistrate who is the head of office or a station commander of a police station or a person designated by him or her: Provided that where a death certificate is not yet available the person requesting the permit must make a sworn affidavit which corresponds substantially with Form 3 of Annexure C. - (g) Before a permit contemplated in paragraph (\underline{d}) may be issued the Magistrate who is the head of office or a station commander of a police station or a person designated by him or her, must be provided with a death certificate, a certified copy of a death certificate or a sworn affidavit contemplated in paragraph (\underline{f}) . - (h) A person issued with a permit contemplated in paragraph (d), traveling to another metropolitan or district area, or province and who has to be in that metropolitan or district area, or province for the duration of the funeral or cremation, but not for more than 48 hours, and cannot stay at the place of residence of a relative or friend, may stay at a hotel, lodge or guest house for the period of 48 hours: Provided that the permit issued in terms of paragraph (d) is presented to the owner or manager of the hotel, lodge or guest house. - (i) Only 2 family members or a person with a close affiliation to the deceased may, with the required permits, accompany the vehicle transporting the mortal remains to the metropolitan or district area, or province where the burial or cremation will take place. - (j) The provisions of regulation $\underline{11C(1)}$ must be strictly adhered to when travelling. - (k) A copy of the permit issued and the death certificate or sworn affidavit made, must be kept by the Magistrate who is the head of office or station commander of a police station in a file opened for each person for a period of three months after the lockdown has lapsed, whereafter it may be destroyed.
+- (c) Notwithstanding paragraph (a), attendance at a funeral or cremation is limited to 50 people and will for purposes of these Regulations not be regarded as a prohibited gathering:

+Provided that no night vigil shall be and that all safety hygiene measures are strictly adhered to. - (d) Each person, whether traveling alone or not, wishing to attend a funeral or cremation and who has to travel between metropolitan and district areas, or between provinces to attend a funeral, or a cremation must obtain a permit which corresponds substantially with Form 2 of Annexure C, from his or her nearest magistrate's office or police station to travel to the funeral or cremation and back. - (e) A Magistrate who is the head of office or a station commander of a police station or a person designated by him or her, may issue the permit contemplated in paragraph (d). - (f) Upon a request for a permit contemplated in paragraph (d), a person requesting a permit must produce a death certificate or a certified copy of the death certificate to the Magistrate who is the head of office or a station commander of a police station or a person designated by him or her: Provided that where a death certificate is not yet available the person requesting the permit must make a sworn affidavit which corresponds substantially with Form 3 of Annexure C. - (g) Before a permit contemplated in paragraph (d) may be issued the Magistrate who is the head of office or a station commander of a police station or a person designated by him or her, must be provided with a death certificate, a certified copy of a death certificate or a sworn affidavit contemplated in paragraph (f). - (h) ... [paragraph (h) deleted by section 8(d) of Government Notice R465 of 2020] - (i) Only 2 family members or a person with a close affiliation to the deceased may, with the required permits, accompany the vehicle transporting the mortal remains to the metropolitan or district area, or province where the burial or cremation will take place. - (j) The provisions of regulation 11C(1) must be strictly adhered to when travelling. - (k) A copy of the permit issued and the death certificate or sworn affidavit made, must be kept by the Magistrate who is the head of office or station commander of a police station in a file opened for each person for a period of three months after the lockdown has lapsed, whereafter it may be destroyed.